Best Of17 min read

 Smartsheet

-Here's the deal — if your business lives in spreadsheets (and let's be honest, a lot of construction businesses do), Smartsheet will feel like home on day one.
-It's essentially a supercharged spreadsheet with project management capabilities baked in.
-That sounds simple, but in practice it's incredibly powerful for construction teams that need to track submittals, RFI logs, budget lines, and inspection checklists all in one place.
+Here's the deal — if your business still runs on spreadsheets (and let's be honest, a lot of construction businesses do), Smartsheet will feel natural on day one.
+It's essentially a supercharged spreadsheet with project management capabilities built in.
+That sounds simple, but in practice it's incredibly strong for tracking submittals, RFI logs, budget lines, and inspection checklists all in one place.

 Smartsheet handles large datasets better than most tools on this list.
 You can link sheets across projects, pull automated reports, and share dashboards with owners or GCs who just want to see progress without logging into yet another system.
-Fun fact: a lot of large commercial GCs actually use Smartsheet alongside Procore specifically because the reporting layer is so much more flexible.
+What caught me off guard was how many large commercial GCs actually use Smartsheet alongside Procore specifically because the reporting layer is so much more flexible.
 Your clients will genuinely appreciate the visibility it gives them.

 Key Features: